The charity is dedicated to improving the quality of life for victims of sexual violence.

 On 26th January 2023, the Office for National Statistics (ONS) released its latest crime figures, showing that sexual offences are at the highest level recorded.
 For complainants who can wait 2 years for their trial to go to court, the level of retraumatizing is high.

-We strongly believe that when the Law Commission releases their Evidence in Sexual Offence Prosecutions report, scrutiny of the on-the-ground implementation of the proposed changes must be sustained.
+We strongly believe that when the Law Commission releases their Evidence in Sexual Offence Prosecutions report, on-the-ground implementation of the proposed changes must be sustained.
 Our objective in Pillar 3 is to further empower complainants, disseminate valuable insights gained from their experiences, and pursue appropriate resolutions wherever necessary.

 The 3 pillars: